Enforcement (film): Critical response

+The film also garnered favourable reviews in the U.K. and the U.S. Variety's Peter Debruge hailed it as “an intelligent and gripping, nonstop thriller”.
+British film magazine Little White Lies called it “a gripping story told with purpose”.

+Allan Hunter from ScreenDaily applauded the film in his Venice review stating: "This impressive first feature from Anders Ølholm and Frederik Louis Hviid confronts police brutality, racial tension and social division in a muscular, compelling thriller that proudly carries the influence of Walter Hill and John Carpenter."

+Empire Magazine gave it four out of five stars, praised it for its exciting, tense, inventive, well-staged set-pieces and called it “a tense actioner, anchored by powerful performances.”

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 83% based on 29 reviews, with an average rating of 6.5/10.
 The website's consensus reads, "What Enforcement lacks in character development, this propulsive action thriller makes up with a smart script and relentless tension."

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 Joe Morgenstern found the physical action "more compelling than the superheated plot".
-Varietys Peter Debruge praised the film as "gripping" and a "smart, nonstop thriller".
 Simon Abrams rated the film one and a half stars out of five in his review for RogerEbert.com.